Secure Anonymous Conferencing in Quantum Networks: Results

 \begin{Def}[Weak-anonymity for fully-ACKA (informal)] A fully-ACKA protocol is $\varepsilon_{\rm w AN}$-weak-anonymous, with $\varepsilon_{\rm wAN}=\varepsilon_{\rm npAN} + \varepsilon_{\rm pAN}$, if the following two conditions are satisfied: \begin{enumerate} \item (Anonymity with respect to non-participants and Eve) The output state of the protocol satisfies the $\varepsilon$-anonymity condition for ACKA protocols with $\varepsilon=\varepsilon_{\rm npAN}$. \item (Anonymity with respect to honest-but-curious receivers) When the protocol's specifications known to the parties are symmetric --i.e., invariant under permutations of parties--, any subset of honest-but-curious receivers cannot guess the identity of other participants with a higher probability than the trivial guess, except for a small deviation $\varepsilon_{\rm pAN}$. \end{enumerate} \end{Def}

-\paragraph{ACKA and fully-ACKA protocols}
+\subsection{ACKA and fully-ACKA protocols}

-Here we present an ACKA and a fully-ACKA protocol which rely on the distribution of GHZ states to all the parties in the network.
+Here we present an ACKA and a fully-ACKA protocol which rely on the multipartite correlations of GHZ states shared by all the parties in the network.
+However, we emphasize that the untrusted source could prepare completely arbitrary states and potentially be controlled by Eve.
+Similarly, any dishonest party can behave differently from the actions prescribed by the protocol.
+Yet, our ACKA and fully-ACKA protocols are secure in the sense of Definition~\ref{def:security-informal}.

 For convenience, we will identify the sender as Alice and the intended receivers as Bob$_l$, for $l\in\{1,\dots,m\}$, where the number of receivers $m$ is not predetermined and can be chosen by Alice during the protocol.

-Both our protocols require: \begin{enumerate} \item A shielded laboratory for each party, equipped with a trusted measurement device, a trusted post-processing unit and a private source of randomness. \item A bipartite private authenticated channel for each pair of the $n$ parties, implemented with a shared secret key previously established by a QKD protocol (e.g. by sharing Bell pairs between the two parties). \item An authenticated broadcast channel. \item A public source of randomness that is not hacked by the adversary\footnote{Note that this requirement could be dropped and replaced, for instance, by taking the XOR of random bits that are simultaneously broadcast by each of the $n$ parties.}. \end{enumerate}
+Both our protocols require: \begin{enumerate} \item A shielded laboratory for each party, equipped with a trusted measurement device, a trusted post-processing unit and a private source of randomness. \item A bipartite private channel for each pair of the $n$ parties.
+We obtain it with a bipartite public authenticated channel and a shared secret key to encrypt the communication over the channel (with one-time pad).
+Hence, the communication over the bipartite private channel is secret (i.e., only known to the legitimate parties), whereas the identities of the parties using the channel are public. \item An authenticated broadcast channel. \item A public source of randomness that is not controlled by the adversary. \end{enumerate}

-The ACKA protocol also requires previously-shared conference keys among every subset of parties in the network.
+The ACKA protocol also requires previously-shared conference keys among every subset of parties in the network (note that this requirement could be dropped by introducing a minor overhead in the number of bipartite private channel uses).
 Part of these keys are consumed during the execution of the ACKA protocol, which is thus a key-growing algorithm.

-For simplicity, we prove the protocols' security under the assumption that every bipartite private channel is perfectly secure.
-Nevertheless, the security proofs could be straightforwardly extended to the case where such channels are generated by $\varepsilon$-secure QKD protocols, with $\varepsilon>0$.
+In the following, we provide a high-level description of the steps of our ACKA and fully-ACKA protocols, whose core consists in measuring GHZ states to anonymously generate a shared conference key.
+The additional steps required to ensure integrity and CKA-security (namely the ID sub-protocol, error correction and privacy amplification) are summarized here and further detailed in Appendix~\ref{sec:GHZ-protocols}, together with more exhaustive protocol descriptions.

+In order to ensure that the classical communication required by ACKA and fully-ACKA is anonymous, we make use of classical sub-routines introduced in \cite{Broadbent2007} --specifically Parity, Veto and Collision Detection-- which are run on the bipartite private channels.
+Note that, in our simulations, we account for the generation of the secret keys --needed to implement the bipartite private channels-- by running pairwise QKD protocols over distributed Bell pairs.
+As the name suggests, the Parity protocol computes the parity of the input bits while preserving the anonymity of the parties.\\